- 1 Yamaha DGX-660 Digital Piano Review

 Overall, it delivers a fantastic high-quality, detailed sound which is truly impressive.

 The DGX-660 has an impressive 554 instrument sounds for you to choose from: it includes ten different piano sounds, 12 Electric Piano sounds, and hundreds of other instrument sounds that will leave you spellbound.

 All the sounds are truly amazing and open the room for creativity as they let the pianist experiment with the different sounds.

-With a 192-note maximum polyphony, it gives you the ample amount of space to play multiple sounds.
+With 192-note maximum polyphony, it gives you an ample amount of space to play multiple sounds.

 This personalized feature has been talking about the town.
-The DGX-660 offers a dedicated virtual setting wherein you can choose from a variety of pianos and acoustic settings to create your own personalized kinds of the performance environment.
+The DGX-660 offers a dedicated virtual setting wherein you can choose from various pianos and acoustic settings to create your personalized performance environment.

-All you have to do is just select the desired piano, and adjust its acoustic settings according to the place you’ll be performing, like in a normal room or a concert hall.
-In the end, just adjust the piano’s position via the virtual piano lid.
+All you have to do is select the desired piano and adjust its acoustic settings according to where you’ll be performing, like in a standard room or a concert hall.
+In the end, adjust the piano’s position via the virtual piano lid.